N129BZ/chartmaker/README.md

 chart type, and an alias (not used for vfr charts.)
 The chartprocessindexes array values correspond to the ordinal position (zero-based) in the faachartnames list.
 **WARNING**: Editing of any of these faachartnames values will break the application.*
 ```
-"chartprocessindexes": [0,1,2,3,4,5,6], <- charts represented by indexes 0-5 will be processed, in this order
+"chartprocessindexes": [0,1,2,3,4,5,6], <- charts represented by indexes, default is all 6 will be processed, in this order (order can be changed or indexes removed)
 "faachartnames": [
     ["Sectional", "vfr", ""],    <- as in [FAA chart name, chart type, alias] (NOTE no alias used for vfr charts)
     ["Caribbean", "vfr", ""],